Seneca AIM EIS Fund

 The investment team seeks to make EIS-qualifying investments into AIM-quoted companies.

-The team believes AIM-quoted companies tend to be more substantial businesses, arguably with more sophisticated management teams.
-In addition, AIM may offer more liquidity, potentially helping the team achieve an exit after 3-4 years.
+The team believes AIM-quoted companies tend to be more substantial businesses, arguably with more sophisticated management teams, than private companies.
+In addition, AIM may offer more liquidity, potentially helping the team achieve an exit after 4-5 years.

-The team seeks to invest in different industry sectors.
-Seneca evaluates each business on the strength of its fundamentals, with a focus on valuation and the ability of a company's management to deliver the growth plan.
+The team seeks to invest in different sectors.
+Seneca evaluates each business on the strength of its fundamentals, with a focus on valuation and the ability of the management to deliver the growth plan.

-The fund is reliant on suitable EIS-qualifying companies raising capital on AIM.
-The quality of the fund’s deal flow and subsequent selection of investments will be wholly dependent on the quality of deals coming to the AIM market, as well as Seneca’s ability to gain an allocation to those deals.
+The quality of the fund’s deal flow and subsequent selection of investments will be wholly dependent on the quality of EIS-qualifying deals coming to the AIM market, as well as Seneca’s ability to gain an allocation.

-Seneca believes EIS investors may receive preferential access to IPOs and placings, since EIS must hold their shares for at least three years to retain tax reliefs.
-That may mean they are looked on favourably by book runners when deciding upon investor allocations.
+Seneca believes EIS investors may receive preferential access to IPOs and placings as they must hold their shares for at least three years to retain tax reliefs.
+That may mean they are often looked on favourably by book runners when deciding upon investor allocations.

-The fund has a target return of £1.50 per £1 invested, before any tax reliefs.
+The fund has a target return of 1.5x, before any tax reliefs.
 Returns and timelines are not guaranteed.

 Portfolio

-Some of those companies are outlined below to give a flavour of the types of investments you might expect in a portfolio.
-However, they are unlikely to be part of a new investor's portfolio.
+Some of these are outlined below to give a flavour of the types of investments you might expect.
+However, they are unlikely to be part of a new investor’s portfolio.

 Itaconix-Seneca-AIM-EIS.jpgItaconix

 Itaconix is a chemicals business that develops innovative biopolymers from itaconic acid.
 These new chemicals can be used to replace ingredients in everyday products like detergents and personal care.
-Since the company’s technology relies on plant-based inputs, it can help decarbonise many household products while aiming to improve safety and performance.
+The company’s technology relies on plant-based inputs, which it believes can enhance product sustainability and safety while not compromising on performance or cost.

-The company has already seen success in cleaning products – it reported sales of $2.7 million in its most recent half-year results, three times what it achieved in the same period a year earlier, led by a growing market share in dishwasher tablets.
+The company has already seen success in cleaning products – it reported sales of $3.7 million in the first half of FY 2023, up from $2.7 million a year earlier, driven by growth in sales of a chemical with applications including dishwasher detergents and industrial cleaning.

 The Seneca AIM EIS Fund invested in February 2023 as part of a £10.5 million round aiming to fund working capital and support revenue growth.